-The webinar will be moderated by Ana Rojas, International Union for Conservation of Nature, Global Gender Office (IUCN GGO), and will include presentations from the following speakers:
+The webinar was moderated by Ana Rojas, International Union for Conservation of Nature (IUCN), and included presentations from the following speakers:

 - Vanessa Lopes Janik, Social, Gender and Energy Specialist, Energy Sector Management Assistance Program (ESMAP) and Maria Beatriz Orlando, Lead Social Development Specialist, World Bank.
 Presentation: Gender and electricity infrastructure: Impacts and opportunities.
 In their presentation, Vanessa and Maria Beatriz will present the findings of the ESMAP and the World Bank report on “Getting to Gender Equality in Energy Infrastructure“.
 In presenting these findings, they will introduce how gender issues in the areas of land or labor can be considered within energy generation, transmission and distribution programs.
 Case studies will highlight a hydro project in Nepal, concentrated solar program in Morocco and distribution project in Senegal.